PowerSnail/PowerSnail.github.io/content/comsci/2016-02-27-binary-search-tree.md

 ## Traversals

-The recursive inorder traversal is easy to implement:
+The recursive in-order traversal is easy to implement:

 ```cpp
 void BST::inorderRec(Node* node)